“As Australia’s relationship with China has soured, probably irretrievably, India has emerged as the great new hope.” MICHAEL WESLEY

-The latest issue of Australian Foreign Affairs examines the future of India, a rising giant whose unsteady growth and unpredictable political turns raise lingering questions about its role and power in Asia.
+The thirteenth issue of Australian Foreign Affairs examines the future of India, a rising giant whose unsteady growth and unpredictable political turns raise questions about its role and power in Asia.

-India Rising? explores the challenge for Australia as it seeks to improve its faltering ties with the world’s largest democracy, a nation whose ascent – if achieved – could balance China and reshape the regional order.
+India Rising? explores the challenge for Australia as it seeks to improve its faltering ties with the world’s largest democracy, a nation whose ascent – if achieved – could reshape the regional order.

-- Hindustani Times journalist Snigdha Poonam examines rising anti-China sentiment in Narendra Modi’s India.
+- Snigdha Poonam examines rising anti-China sentiment in Narendra Modi’s India.

-- Professor of International Relations at King’s College London Harsh V. Pant reveals how India views Australia and how Canberra can supercharge relations.
+- Harsh V. Pant reveals how India views Australia and how Canberra can supercharge relations.

-- Lecturer of strategic studies at Deakin University Elizabeth Buchanan reviews Australia’s options as China expands its Antarctic operations.
+- James Curran uncovers the origins and ambitions of the Australia–Indonesia security deal under Paul Keating.
+Elizabeth Buchanan looks at Australia’s options as China expands its Antarctic operations.

 - Jane Perlez analyses Australian dread about China and whether the fears are overinflated.